Schools in Orlando, FL, with Digital Media Degrees

 This program is ideal for students who plan to transfer to a 4-year digital media degree program after graduation.
 Students may take classes in art history, design fundamentals, drawing and algebra.
 Major coursework includes digital media basics, digital video fundamentals, introduction to digital imaging and interactive design.

 After completing an AS program, graduates are prepared to immediately enter the workforce; however, students may also transfer their credits to a qualifying bachelor's program.
-Students can choose from two concentration areas: graphic design and Web design.
+Students can choose from three concentration areas: graphic design, Web design or entertainment design.
 The graphic design specialization teaches students about page layout and graphic design concepts.
 Students take classes in digital publishing, Web publishing, animation and illustration.
 They also take courses covering Adobe Illustrator and Photoshop.

 In the Web design track, students create appealing websites that use graphics and 2-D and 3-D effects.
 Students take Web effects classes as well as courses that teach them to create bitmap and vector graphics using Adobe software programs.